- gift & accessories

 Basically, Mangalsutra is a great combination of black and gold necklace paired with a gold or diamond pendant.
 Mangalsutra carries intense significance in Hindu weddings as well as in the daily basis of the married women.
 During the ceremony, the groom will tie the Mangalsutra around the bride’s neck, it is to represent the groom’s undying love for the bride.
 Mangalsutra is worn by the married women after the groom tied it to her and forever.

-Mangalsutra came from the Indian root words, ‘mangal’ which translates into promising or auspicious and of course the ‘sutra’ which only means a thread or cord.
+Mangalsutra came from the Indian root words, ‘mangal’ which translates into promising or auspicious and definitely ‘sutra’ which only means a thread or cord.

 Mangalsutra is more than a jewellery, it looks just like a piece of accessory for some of us but the worth of it is definitely higher than that.